kkevin821/hongxiong.github.io/_pages/Average Hazard with Survival Weight.md

 * Managed large computational workloads through distributed computing with parallel jobs on a cluster.
 * Gained proficiency in data transfer, code integration on the cluster, and batch script writing.
 * Self-learned the use of clusters, with a focus on the Kraken platform.
-* Debugged batch scripts using system logs, achieving cluster proficiency within two days.
+* Debugged batch scripts using system logs, achieving cluster proficiency.

 ### Data Generating Function Modification

-* Identified Confidence Interval Coverage issues post cluster computation experiments.
+* Identified Confidence Interval Coverage issues following cluster computation experiments.
-* Reexamined the data-generating function to correct mathematical derivations.
+* Re-examined the data-generating function to correct mathematical derivations.
 * Addressed overlooked probabilistic correlations among variables.
 * Adjusted variable generation from standard normal to beta distribution with IPTW to mitigate overlap issues in propensity score distributions.
 * Collaborated in refining experimental scenarios to enhance data accuracy.